 - Cuisine: Southern

-- 2 (14-ounce) cans black-eyed peas, rinsed and drained, or 3 cups cooked black-eyed peas
+- 2 cans (14 ounces each) black-eyed peas, rinsed and drained, or 3 cups cooked black-eyed peas

-- 1 medium red, orange or yellow bell pepper
+- 1 medium red, orange or yellow bell pepper, chopped

 - ¾ cup chopped red onion (about ½ small red onion)